-In February 2019, the Company announced that its largest shareholder, Cantomi, a company owned and controlled by the Company's Non-Executive Chairman, Carlos J. Miguens, had provided a two year US\$15 million loan facility that will be utilized to fund the Company's activities going forward, while the review of the Cap-Oeste underground option is ongoing together with the Feasibility Study of its flagship Calcatreu project.
-As of December 31, 2019, the balance was \$7,908.
+In February 2019, the Company announced that Cantomi Uruguay S.A., a company owned and controlled by the Company's Non-Executive Chairman, Carlos J. Miguens, had provided a two year \$15,000 loan facility that will be utilized to fund the Company's activities going forward, while the review of the Cap-Oeste underground option is ongoing together with the Feasibility Study of its flagship Calcatreu project.
+As of December 31, 2019, there is \$7,908 owing under the loan facility.
+Additional long-term debts with related parties were acquired as part of the reverse acquisition during 2019.